zeek/zeek-docs/doc/frameworks/signatures.rst

 .. rst-class:: opening

-    Zeek relies primarily on its extensive scripting language for defining and analyzing detection policies.
-In addition, however, Zeek also provides an independent *signature language* for doing low-level, Snort-style pattern matching.
+    Zeek relies primarily on its extensive scripting language for defining and analyzing detection policies, but it also provides an independent *signature language* for doing low-level, Snort-style pattern matching.
 While signatures are *not* Zeek's preferred detection tool, they sometimes come in handy and are closer to what many people are familiar with from using